chefZau/PoisonPlantTargeter/README.md

 # PoisonPlantTargeter

-E-commerce Web is a full stack website that has similar functionality as a [online shopping platform](https://uexpress.ca/).
+Poison Plant Targeter Web is a full stack website that has similar functionality as a [edit later](http://www.lucazhou.ca/).

 ## Getting Started